 The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 Future events and their effects cannot be predicted with certainty; accordingly, accounting estimates require the exercise of judgment.
-Accounting estimates used in the preparation of these consolidated financial statements change as new events occur, as more experience is acquired, as additional information is obtained and as the operating environment changes.
+In March 2020, the World Health Organization declared the outbreak of the novel coronavirus disease ("COVID-19") as a pandemic which has caused a global slowdown of economic activity that the Company believes will unfavorably impact its business operations and financial conditions.
+The duration and severity of the COVID-19 pandemic, and the effect the pandemic will have on the Company's clients and general economic conditions, remains uncertain and difficult to predict.
+Accounting estimates used in the preparation of these consolidated financial statements may change as new events occur, more experience and additional information is acquired, and the operating environment evolves, including the ongoing impact of COVID-19.

 Beginning in fiscal 2020, the Company simplified the presentation of revenue and cost of revenues on its Unaudited Consolidated Statements of Operations and Comprehensive Income.
-The line items "Recurring fees" and "Implementation services and other" have been consolidated into one revenue line: "Recurring and other revenue".
-Likewise, the line items "Cost of revenues - recurring revenues" and "Cost of revenues - implementation services and other" have been consolidated into one line: "Cost of revenues".
+The line items "Recurring fees" and "Implementation services and other" have been combined into one revenue line: "Recurring and other revenue".
+Likewise, the line items "Cost of revenues - recurring revenues" and "Cost of revenues - implementation services and other" have been combined into one line: "Cost of revenues".
 The Company changed the presentation of revenue and cost of revenues as Implementation services and other has become a smaller component of its overall revenue mix due to the human capital management ("HCM") suite becoming a larger part of the portfolio.
-Previously reported results for the three-month period ended September 30, 2018 have been reclassified to conform to the current presentation.
+Previously reported results for the three and nine months ended March 31, 2019 have been reclassified to conform to the current presentation.